John W. Wells

 Previously, he served as provost for four years at Young Harris College, a United Methodist-related institution located in the mountains of northeast Georgia, and during one of those years served as interim president.
 For twelve years, he was on the political science faculty at Carson-Newman University where he also directed the university’s honors program and was dean of the social science division.
 A native of Knoxville, Tennessee, Dr. Wells earned a Ph.D. in political science from the University of Tennessee.
 He also holds a master’s degree in political science from UT and a bachelor’s degree in history from Carson-Newman University.

-His wife, Shannon Earle, serves as chief of staff at the University of North Carolina Asheville.
+His wife, Shannon Earle, joined Emory & Henry College in July 2021 in the Advancement Office having previously served as chief of staff at the University of North Carolina Asheville.
 The couple has two children, Garland and Molly.